-10 Types of Dog Poop and What They Mean
+10 Common Types of Dog Poop and What They Can Possibly Mean

-- Watery Diarrhea- It is not uncommon for a dog to have a bout of diarrhea every once in awhile.
-Some common reasons include stress, food change or eating something that does not agree with his body.
-If your adult dog is otherwise healthy and is not showing any other health concerns, such as a lethargy, fever or mood change, you can withhold food and see if it clears in a day.
+- Watery diarrhea: It is not uncommon for a dog to have a bout of diarrhea every once in a while.
+Some common reasons include stress, food change, or eating something that does not agree with his body.
+If your adult dog is otherwise healthy and is not showing any other health concerns, such as lethargy, fever, or mood change, you can withhold food and see if it clears in a day.
 If it does not clear up in a day, or your dog is a young puppy or shows other symptoms, make a vet appointment.

-- Soft and Mucousy Stool- Occasional mucus in a dog's stool isn't a huge concern.
+- Soft and mucousy stool: Occasional mucus in a dog's stool isn't a huge concern.
 A dog's colon makes some mucous to assist in lubrication.
-However, if this is a common occurrence, or you see a lot of mucus, there could be some other reasons including intestinal parasites, tumors or bacteria overgrowth.
+However, if this is a common occurrence, or you see a lot of mucus, there could be other reasons, including intestinal parasites, tumors, or bacteria overgrowth.

-- Wormy Poop- If you see worms or something that looks like rice in your dog's stool, it is very likely he has a parasite.
+- Wormy poop: If you see worms or something that looks like rice in your dog's stool, he likely has a parasite.
 Take your dog and a stool sample to your vet immediately.

-- Blood- If you see blood in your dog's stool can indicate a lot of different things.
+- Blood: Blood in your dog's stool can indicate a lot of different things.
 If you see a lot of blood, contact your vet immediately.
 If you only see a strip of blood, and otherwise, he seems happy and healthy, wait a day to see if it clears up.